pattern

 a number indicating how well a student is doing in the US education system

-Ex: The student 's grade point average is calculated by dividing the total grade points earned by the total credit hours attempted .
+Ex: The student 's overall grade point average is calculated by dividing the total grade points earned by the total credit hours attempted .

 daily words